comicfans/learn/why_rust_different.md

 whether forgot to release it,or incorrectly deallocate its internal memory, nor passing already invalid reference to API.

-I also suggest interested developers to try rust lambda function , rust models lambda with ownership/mutability concepts in mind, thus you enjoy same level of protection as normal variable,  while it builds, you can assume variable reference usage in lambda or lambda itself movement won't introduce any
+I also suggest interested developers to try rust lambda functions, rust models lambda with ownership/mutability concepts in mind, thus you enjoy same level of protection as normal variable,  while it builds, you can assume variable reference usage in lambda or lambda itself movement won't introduce any